What does a COPD diagnosis mean for my future?

 Will I die from COPD?

 Absolutely!
-Quitting smoking is one of the most effective steps you can take to slow the progression of the disease and improve your lung function.
-It also reduces the risk of other health problems.
-However, quitting smoking isn't always easy, so you have the right to receive support from the healthcare system to help you quit.
+Quitting smoking is the most effective action you can take to slow the disease and improve lung function.
+It also lowers the risk of other illnesses.
+If you find quitting challenging, your healthcare center can provide support and resources to help you stop.

-Pay attention to increased shortness of breath, coughing and increased mucus production.
-These symptoms may indicate that your condition is worsening, known as an exacerbation, and it’s important to contact your healthcare provider early.
-When you do, be sure to inform them of your COPD diagnosis and that these symptoms have recently appeared.
+Pay attention to symptoms such as increased shortness of breath, more frequent coughing, and increased mucus production.
+These signs may indicate a worsening of your condition, known as an exacerbation.
+When you notice any of these changes, it’s important to contact your healthcare provider promptly.
+Remember to mention that you have COPD and describe any new symptoms you are experiencing.

 What should I avoid if I have COPD?